スタスタAppsの英検要約予想問題は、準2級プラスの要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 1

-However, short videos can be a problem.
-Because they are very short, they sometimes miss important information.
-This can make people stop reading longer texts.
+However, short videos can cause problems.
+Because they are very short, they often leave out important information.
 Some people may believe wrong ideas without checking other sources.

 Question 2

 However, local shops may suffer.
-If small stores close, towns can lose jobs and places where people meet and talk.
-Towns may become less lively if fewer people walk around.
+If small stores close, towns can lose jobs and places where people meet.
+Streets may become less lively when fewer people walk around.

 Question 3

 Some schools are using tablets instead of paper textbooks.
-Digital books can include videos and a dictionary, so students can learn in a new way.
-Teachers can update materials quickly when lessons change.
-Also, students do not need to carry many heavy books, so their school bags become lighter.
+Digital books can include videos, pictures, and dictionaries.
+Teachers can also update materials when lessons change.

 Question 4

 However, it can be hard to keep food clean.
-If containers are not clean, hygiene problems may happen.
-It may also take more time at the store.
+If containers are not washed well, hygiene problems may happen.
+Shopping may also take more time than usual.

 Question 5

-However, online meetings can make communication harder.
-It is difficult to read feelings on a screen, so misunderstandings may happen.
-Technical problems like weak internet can stop meetings.
+However, communication can be harder online.
+It is difficult to understand feelings through a screen, so misunderstandings may happen.
+Weak internet can also stop a meeting suddenly.

 Question 6

 Some cities are planting more trees because summers are getting hotter.
-Trees make shade and can lower the temperature on streets.
-Trees also make cities more beautiful and calm.
-They also improve the air and create pleasant places for people to walk and rest.
+Trees make shade on streets and in parks.
+They can also make city areas look more pleasant.

 Question 7

-However, there is a privacy problem.
-Health data may be shared or used by companies, so users must be careful about settings.
-Some people feel stressed when they see bad numbers.
+However, there are concerns.
+Health data may be shared with companies, so users need to check privacy settings.
+Some people may also feel stressed when they see bad numbers every day.

 Question 8

-However, some people quit quickly.
-They may be too busy with school or part-time jobs, so they cannot continue the activity.
-Some groups need training, so new volunteers may feel nervous.
+However, it can be difficult to continue.
+Students may become too busy with school or part-time jobs.
+Some activities need training, so new volunteers may feel nervous at first.

 Question 9